Folklore

 Recipes

 Paprika is regarded as the national spice of Hungary.
-It is also very popular in Spain where it is used in paella and sofrito (a fried spicy mix used as a base for many Spanish dishes).
-The practice in Spain is to smoke the paprika which adds a lovely smoky flavour to dishes.
-In Moroccan cuisine, Paprika (Tamira) is usually augmented by the addition of a small amount of Cold Pressed Virgin Olive Oil blended into it.
+It is also very popular in Spain where it is used in Paella and Sofrito (a fried spicy mix used as a base for many Spanish dishes).
+The practice in Spain is to smoke the Paprika which adds a lovely depth of flavour to many dishes.
+In Moroccan cuisine, Paprika (or Tamira) is added to a small amount of Cold Pressed Virgin Olive Oil to use as a dressing.

 Creamy Smoked Paprika Sauce